PostHog/posthog.com/contents/tutorials/limit-session-recordings.md

 ## Control recordings with feature flags

-You can use feature flags to control what sessions you record.
-This enables you to control the recording of sessions with:
+Alternatively, you can use feature flags to control what sessions you record.
+This enables you to control the recording of sessions based on:

 - people properties
 - group properties
 - cohorts
 - percentages of each of these (or all users)

-For example, if you only wanted to record 50% of North American users’ sessions, set up a feature flag where the continent code equals "NA" and roll it out to 50% of matching users like this:
+For example, if you only want to record 50% of sessions for North American users, set up a feature flag where the continent code equals "NA" and roll it out to 50% of matching users like this:

 ![Flag](../images/tutorials/limit-session-recordings/flag.png)